Biloela's beloved three-year-old is medically evacuated from Christmas Island with sepsis

-The Murugappan family‘s case is widely known in Australia.
+The Nadesalingam family‘s case is widely known in Australia.
 They are the Tamil family from Biloela, who have captured the hearts of both their local community and the wider Australian community.
 Both Priya and Nadesalingam (also known as Nades) left Sri Lanka during the civil war and arrived, separately, in Australia by boat in 2012 and 2013.
 They sought asylum and were put on temporary bridging visas while their applications to stay in Australia as refugees were assessed.

 Priya and Nades were married in 2014 and they settled in Biloela, a rural town in Central Queensland.

 They legalised their traditional Tamil wedding with a ceremony at the Biloela Court House in 2014.
 Their two daughters were born in the town, where they rented a house.
 Nades volunteered at the local St Vincent de Paul opportunity shop before getting a job at Teys meatworks.
 They began to build a new home and life for themselves, free from the dangers of their Sri Lankan homeland.
 Their daughters Kopika (who is now five) and Tharunicaa became part of the local community, who welcomed them.

 Over three years, the family and their local community in Biloela have continued to fight for the family’s return.

 Then, more than three years after they settled in Biloela, Priya’s bridging visa expired.
 The following morning, at 5am on March 5, 2018, Australian Border Force immigration officers and police arrived at the family’s home, told them that their visas had expired and that they were being deported.
 They were initially taken to the Melbourne Immigration Transit Accommodation facility in the Melbourne suburb of Broadmeadows, and were transferred to Christmas Island Detention Centre in August, 2019.